 The area around Hawkshead offers plenty of low level walks, as well as high mountains nearby.
 There are plenty of lakes and tarns which dogs love.
-We are lucky enough to have a very doggy friendly village where you and your four legged companion will be made very welcome in the numerous pubs, restaurants and cafes.
+We are lucky enough to have a very doggy friendly village where you and your four-legged companion will be made very welcome in the numerous pubs, restaurants and cafes.
 Here are some of our favourite tried and tested places in Hawkshead and beyond, with a choice of where to eat and drink throughout Cumbria.

 The Queens Head and The Sun Inn both allow dogs in the bar and guests can enjoy a great selection of quality food and local beers.

-For a real doggy treat, why not visit the Hawkshead Sportswear Café, which even offers a breakfast for dogs?
+For a real doggy treat, why not visit the Naturally Hawkshead Cafe, which even offers a breakfast for dogs?

 The Tower Bank Arms will be familiar to generations of children as the small country inn in "The Tale of Jemima Puddleduck”.
 The slate flag floors are perfect for muddy paws.